sign60intel/llvm-typescript/tslang/docs/C++style.md

 -->

-# Flang C++ Style Guide
+# TSlang C++ Style Guide

 ```eval_rst
 .. contents::
    :local:
 ```

-This document captures the style guide rules that are followed in the Flang codebase.
+This document captures the style guide rules that are followed in the TSlang codebase.

 ## In brief:
 * Use *clang-format*